scverse/scverse-tutorials/README.md

 If you believe a tutorial should be added to `scverse.org/learn`, please open an issue.
 We will discuss the request in the next [open community meeting](https://hackmd.io/VfVLKb3ETGKN2j_7tn8ZJQ?view).

-For being added to our website, tutorials must fulfil at least the following requirements:
+To be added to our website, tutorials must fulfil at least the following requirements:

 -   all featured packages must be scverse [core](https://scverse.org/packages/#core-packages) or [approved ecosystem packages](https://scverse.org/packages/#ecosystem).
 This does not apply to packages that are not